shaefelinger/codepedia/src/VUE/vue composition-api.md

 setup() is run, when vue creates the component.
 Only once!

--> you can write regular functions -> return the function
+- just write a regular function and return it
+- access the value of a reactive reference with `.value`
+- in the template the value of a ref gets exposed automatically . no need to use `.value` in the template

 ```js
    function setNewData() {